stefcatalan/coe332/TrackingTheISS/README.md

 ### Makefile

 The `Makefile` contains targets to build and run the containerized Flask application.
-In the repository, the command `make all` executes both targets. `make build` only builds the image, and `make run` runs the applicaion.
+In the repository, the command `make all` executes both targets. `make build` builds the image, and `make run` runs the applicaion.
+After completing these commands, the user can now interact with the Flask application.

 ### Dockerfile